A person with a suspected blood (haematological) cancer should be referred to a haematologist who is a member of a relevant multidisciplinary team.

 - targeted therapy

-If treatment for your blood cancer is specialised and complex, you may need to travel to have part of your treatment.
-Your Local Health District will have an arrangement in place for this.
+If treatment is specialised and complex, patients may need to travel to have part of their treatment.
+The local health district will have an arrangement in place for this.

 How common is blood cancer in NSW?